barra1212/smoothiedb/README.md

 - The recipes uploaded to SmoothieDB are sourced online and input directly into MongoDB account.

 #### Media
-- The MongoDB logo is designed by the developer Barry Cunningham
+- The SmoothieDB logo is designed by the developer Barry Cunningham

 - The icon images base items were purchased from [VectorStock](https://www.vectorstock.com/) and further images were created by the developer Barry Cunningham in the same style to complement the existing ones.
 A total of 60 icons are preloaded awaiting new user smoothies and if there's no match, a default image is used.